Zeta Psi: 1864 to 1914: breaking new ground

-1914 to 1920: The First World War
+1914 to 1920: World War I

-Though already inured to the horrors and trial that War would wreak upon her from the bloody Civil War, war in Europe came suddenly in the 1910s and caught a nation and Fraternity unawares.
+Though already inured to the horrors and trial that War would wreak upon her from the bloody American Civil War, war in Europe came suddenly in the 1910s and caught a nation and fraternity unawares.
 For some time, the United States did not commit troops to the battle, maintaining an isolationist stance protected.
 But Canada was a Dominion within Britain's Commonwealth, and when Great Britain entered the war, Canada willingly answered the call.

 With the first Canadian chapter only founded at Toronto in 1879, her sister chapters were still young when war came to them.
 Particularly stricken were the Alpha Psi and Theta Xi chapters at McGill and U Toronto.
 Even in 1914, they were already sending letters indicating their brothers were heading east across the sea to the war.
 In 1915, more than half the workers at the McGill Base Hospital were Zetes from Alpha Psi.
 By war's end, the two beleaguered chapters had sent two hundred of the brothers in defense of King and Country; 31 were never to return and many others came home wounded in body and spirit.

 Perhaps most noted among the rolls of the brave Canadian brethren who went overseas is Lt.
-Col. Brother Dr. John McCrae (Θ Ξ '94), a serviceman in the Canadian army, who like so many other men did not return at the close of conflict.
+Col. Brother Dr. John McCrae (Θ Ξ '94), a serviceman in the Canadian army, who, like so many other men, did not return at the close of the conflict.
 But Brother McCrae bequeathed to his fraternity more than even his worthy life, but also a poem which has been preserved in great honor as both a historical and literary work: "In Flanders Fields."
 The words are a testament to the heroic spirit in man and are treasured still by the brethren of Zeta Psi as the hallowed words of a brother whose time long ago passed.
 The 19-year-old engineering student from McGill, brother Frederick Fisher was the first Canadian to win the Victoria Cross in the war, the highest British award for valour, for his determined stand at the Second Battle of Ypres.
 Like so many who win this medal, the award was posthumous.

-Finally in 1917, America entered the war, and with their country, so too did the many Zetes who called that land their home.
-At the annual convention of Zeta Psi, the brothers adopted a resolution in support of the war—which the United States Congress had itself only declared a few weeks previously—:
+Finally in 1917, the United States entered World War I, and so did the many Zetes.
+At the annual convention of Zeta Psi, the brothers adopted a resolution in support of U.S. engagement in World War I, which the U.S. Congress had only declared a few weeks previously: